-What is A Black Man Worth?
+What is a Black Man Worth?

-What is A Black Man Worth?
+What is a Black Man Worth?

-I ponder the question, what is a black man worth?
+I ponder the question: what is a black man worth?
 Is he valued based on the car he drives, or the job he takes?

 Is his value shown through the love of his wife and children?
 Does a black man have less value if he is standing on a corner?